Home Office

 Is a triple monitor arm better than three separate arms?

-It depends on your priorities.
+It depends.
 A triple arm uses one desk clamp and looks cleaner.
-But three separate arms offer more flexibility for positioning each monitor independently.
-For ultrawides, separate heavy-duty arms often work better because you can position each monitor exactly where you want it.
+But three separate arms give you more flexibility—you can position each monitor exactly where you want it.
+For ultrawides, separate heavy-duty arms often work better.

 What desk thickness do I need for a triple monitor arm?